 Western Connecticut State

 New Paltz State

 Grab the hot cocoa and settle into A Tale of Two Conferences.
-Our first principal, the UAA, has had a stable membership since its formation in 1986.
-However, only five current members play football, and all appear to be associate members of other conferences (it is difficult to figure out what’s going on here, as it seems to be cases of dual memberships).
+Our first protagonist, the UAA, has had a stable membership since its formation in 1986.
+However, only five current members play football, and all appear to be associate members of other conferences (dual memberships).
 Three of these universities are in other ICFB conferences (Case Western and Carnegie Mellon in the Allegheny, Rochester in the Adirondack).
-Our second principal, the SLIAC, has dealt with more of a shifting slate of schools, including many non-football schools.
+Our second protagonist, the SLIAC, has dealt with more of a shifting slate of schools, including many non-football schools.
 In fact, the SLIAC has twice sponsored football and both times discontinued it.
 So, what we a’gonna do is – more or less – merge these two conferences.
-Don’t worry, I’m an ex-bartender.
+Don’t worry, I’m an ex-bartender, I'm an expert on swilling things.
 But kids…don’t try this at home.
 The result of this mixology is a little creation I like to call Big River.
 You’ve got Wash U and Chicago from the UAA.
-You’ve got the football-playing schools from the SLIAC (now UMAC – it’s complicated) in Eureka, Greenville, MacMurray and Westminster, plus former football schools Blackburn and Principia.
-Rockford has been invited in.
-To cap off our concoction, we’ve presented football teams to Drury, Fontbonne and Webster.
-This new creation now stretches from Chicago/Rockford in northern Illinois, down through St Louis and on into Springfield MO.
+You’ve got the football-playing schools from the SLIAC (now UMAC – it’s complicated) in Eureka, Greenville, MacMurray and Westminster; plus former football schools Blackburn and Principia.
+Rockford has been invited in, and has enthusiastically accepted.
+To cap off our little concoction, we’ve introduced football programs at Drury, Fontbonne and Webster.
+This new league now stretches from Chicago/Rockford in northern Illinois, down through St Louis and on into Springfield MO.
 Spanning the mighty Mississippi.
 Just thought I’d explain that.